Surface Duo: Software

 The Surface Duo ships with Android 10 and Google Mobile Services, and is pre-loaded with both Google and Microsoft-developed apps.
 The two displays are designed to act like a multi-monitor configuration on a PC; individual apps can be displayed across the displays, an app on one display can open external links on the other, and supported apps can display different views on each display.
 Microsoft stated that it would contribute the associated APIs for these features to the upstream Android Open Source Project (AOSP), so that this functionality could be leveraged by other dual-screen and foldable smartphones.

 Microsoft committed to upgrading the Surface Duo to Android 11 by the end of 2021.
 The update was released in February 2022.
 Android 12 L was released in October 2022, seven months after its release.
 Microsoft stated that the update would include visual elements of Windows 11 and Fluent Design System.

-The Surface Duo can unofficially run Windows 10 and Windows 11 with WOA Project.
+The ARM version of Windows 11 was adapted to function on Surface Duo by a third-party developer.

+On September 10, 2023, Microsoft stopped releasing all updates for the device, including security patches.